Mathematics and Computer Science

 Typically offered: Fall Semester, Odd Years

-Multivariate probability distributions; functions of random variables; point estimators; maximum likelihood estimators; theory of hypothesis testing and power; method of least squares.
+Multivariate probability distributions; functions of random variables; point estimators; maximum likelihood estimators; theory of hypothesis testing and power; method of least squares; multivariate regression; analysis of variance.

 Prerequisites: MATH 200 and MATH 340.